knoxy5467/portalerMe/docs/selfhosting.md

 **If you want to use Portaler locally on your PC**: Any kind of Linux VM on your network where you have root privileges and can access the terminal.
 The simplest solution is using something like VirtualBox (google how to do that, it is easy)

-**If you want to use Portaler publicly (host)**: Same as using it locally but you will also need a public routable(preferably static) ip-address and a domain name you own.
+**If you want to use Portaler publicly (host)**: Same as using it locally, but you will also need a public routable(preferably static) ip-address and a domain name you own.
 You can (and probably should) also use a VPS instead of a VM on your PC for that.

-I am using **Debian 9** as my OS.
-If you use some other Linux distro you will need to google how to install all the packages by yourself, but otherwise that should not be a problem.
+This guide was written for Ubuntu 20.04, so I suggest you to use it.

 ## Steps for both local and public versions